StoryLab-Research-Institute/Unity-AlembicVertexAnimationTexture/README.md

 A subshader is provided to allow you to add motion to your own shaders.
 If you name the appropriate properties on your custom shader the same as they are named in the subshader, you should be able to swap the placeholder shader on the generated material for your own, and the animation will carry across properly.
 To make this easier (so you don't need to copy and paste every property), an empty template shader is provided in *Packages/StoryLabResearch Alembic VAT/Runtime/Shaders/TemplateVAT* for you to duplicate and modify with the features you require.

 ## Mechanism
-The utility produces textures to represent the animation as offsets from the rest position of the mesh (taken to be at time = 0).
+The utility produces textures to represent the animation as offsets of each vertex from its rest position (taken to be its position at time = 0).
 The columns of the texture files represent the vertices.
 The rows represent frames of animation.
-Offsets are stored as X, Y, Z = R, G, B. The animation cycle rate is stored in every pixel of the alpha channel of the motion texture, and is sampled in the shader at (0, 0) (for every vertex).
-Similarly, vertex normals are baked as differences from the rest vector.
+Offsets are stored as X, Y, Z = R, G, B. Similarly, vertex normals are baked as differences from the rest vector.
+The animation cycle rate is stored in every pixel of the alpha channel of the motion texture, and is sampled in the shader at (0, 0).

 The texture format is RGBAHalf.
 This format is not subject to sRGB colour correction, and provides decent precision.
 It is also not clamped to 0-1, so offsets can range from -65504 to 65504 metres, reducing in precision with distance from the origin.
 It's an uncompressed 2D array of half-precision floats, you know how they work.

 An altered mesh file is also produced, in which the second UV channel (UV1) is used to store the vertex's column location in the animation texture.
-This is hard-coded in the shader and canot be switched by keywords - if you require this channel for something else, you will need to create a duplicate shader.
+This is hard-coded in the shader and canot be switched by keywords - if you require this channel for something else, you will need to create a duplicate of the VAT sub-graph with a different channel.

 A shader reads the data in the texture file in the vertex stage and applies the appropriate offsets to the position and normals of the vertices.
 The shader uses keywords to generate an appropriate shader variant.
 To reduce complexity, the shader uses the cycle rate from the motion texture for the corresponsing normal texture.

 Because the animation is sampled from a texture, we can get some very nice features for free - for instance, by sampling the texture with linear interpolation, we get free frame interpolation, meaning that the animation will always play smoothly regardless of the recorded framerate (though obviously with some loss of fidelity at very low baked framerates).
-For example, an animation texture baked at 15FPS will play back quit happily at 400FPS.
+For example, an animation texture baked at 15FPS will play back quite happily at 400FPS.
+If the texture wrap mode is set to Repeat, it will interpolate between the first and last pixels of the texture, creating seamless loops.

 The animation texture file sizes are relatively large.
 This can be reduced by reducing the framerate of the baked textures (15 frames per second is typically sufficient) and allowing the interpolation to fill in the gaps, or by reducing the geometry of the model before importing.
 The file size of the textures produced can be calculated as:
 > mesh vertices * frames * 8 (bytes)